pkgcore/pkgcore/doc/config.rst

 Section names are usually arbitrary but sections that load extra configuration data are an exception: they have to start with "autoload" or they will not be processed.
-If you change the section name to just "portage" you will still see it show up in pconfig --dump but all other things defined in make.conf will disappear.
+If you change the section name to just "portage" you will still see it show up in pconfig dump but all other things defined in make.conf will disappear.

 pconfig can tell you what arguments a class takes::

- $ pconfig --describe-class pkgcore.config.basics.parse_config_file
+ $ pconfig describe-class pkgcore.config.basics.parse_config_file
  typename is configsection

  parser: callable (required)